IBMDecisionOptimization/do-ws-js/README.md

 #### DO runtimes supported
 You can solve using:
-* Watson Studio Local <= 1.2.3 Model Management and Deployment APIs.
-Then you need to provide the URL and key of the deployed model.
+* **Watson Studio Local <= 1.2.3 Model Management and Deployment APIs**: you need to provide the URL and key of the deployed model.
 You dont need to provide a model as it is deployed.
 ```
     "do" : {
         "url" : "https://9.20.64.100/dsvc/v1/cps/domodel/optim/model/CPS_LM_saved",
         "key" : "Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     }
 ```
-* DO CPLEX CLOUD.
-The you must provide the URL of DO CPLEX CLOUD, your API key and the model to use: (the model.py file should be in the do directory on the back end side).
+* **DO CPLEX CLOUD**: you must provide the URL of DO CPLEX CLOUD, your API key and the model to use: (the model.py file should be in the do directory on the back end side).
 ```
     "do" : {
         "url":  "https://api-oaas.docloud.ibmcloud.com/job_manager/rest/v1/",